isaiah1112/sshreader/README.md

 pip install sshreader
 ```

-This will ensure that all the requirements are met.
+This ensures that all the requirements are met.

 ## Documentation